Portola Redwoods State Park

 Pescadero Creek County Park

 Pescadero may be the peninsula's most underappreciated park.
 Despite its attractive forests and an excellent, well-maintained network of trails, hardly anyone comes here.
 Even on a nice summer weekend you may not meet a single hiker on the trail.
 The land was at one time owned by a timber company and throughout the park are scattered dismal areas of logged redwooods, with lots of big stumps and a dense growth of small trees.
 However, most of the park consists of more gently-managed forests that don't show any sign of logging except, perhaps, for a lack of fallen trees.
-The redwood forests are restricted to the lowest elevations; mixed forests, hardwood forests, and open grasslands predominate higher up the hillsides.
+The redwood forests are restricted to the lowest elevations, with mixed forests and open grasslands higher up the hillsides.
 Taken as a whole, the park is more attractive and enjoyable than some old-growth redwood parks.

 Pescadero lacks visitors because it hasn't been developed: there's no ranger station or visitor center, only two primitive trail camps, and no facilities.
 In fact, you can't even drive into the center of the park; you have to hike in from a neighboring park or from the Tarwater trailhead, a remote dirt lot that's accessed by a single-lane road.
 Plans to develop the park — which included a proposal to generate income for the county by logging its forests — were fortunately defeated by local residents concerned about traffic.